 In the U.S., we continue to expect growth to slow to 2%–2.5% in 2019 from nearly 3% last year.
 Factors contributing to the deceleration include fading fiscal stimulus, the lagged effect of tighter monetary policy over the past few years, and headwinds from the China/global slowdown.
 We estimate that China’s easing will not filter through to U.S. growth until late 2019 or early 2020.
 Headline inflation looks set to drop to 1.5%−2% this year, while core CPI moves sideways.
 With growth slowing and inflation remaining below target, the Fed is likely to keep rates unchanged in 2019.

-For the eurozone, we expect growth to slow to a trend-like pace of 0.75%–1.25% in 2019 from close to 2% in 2018, as weak global trade exerts significant downward pressure on the economy and Italy is in recession.
+For the eurozone, we expect growth to slow to a trend-like pace of 0.75%–1.25% in 2019 from close to 2% in 2018, as weak global trade exerts significant downward pressure on the economy and Italy slipped into recession.
 An improvement in global trade conditions through this year should contribute to a gradual reacceleration.
 Reflecting firmer wage growth, we expect a moderate pickup in core inflation, which has been stuck at 1% for some time.
 In line with the European Central Bank’s (ECB) forward guidance, we expect policy rates to remain unchanged this year.

 In the U.K., we expect real growth in the range of 1%–1.5% in 2019, modestly below trend, and we continue to think that a chaotic no-deal Brexit is a low-probability event.
 We see core CPI inflation stable at or close to the 2% target as import price pressures have faded and domestic price pressures remain subdued.
 In the event of a soft Brexit by midyear, a rate hike by the Bank of England in the second half of the year would appear likely.